mlabs-haskell/plutus-simple-model/docs/src/typed-validator.md

 with the same names but internally they use corresponding language tag to annotate the version of the language properly.

-Let's imagine that we wokk with PlutusV1.
+Let's imagine that we work with PlutusV1.
 Then we import:

 ```haskell
 import Plutus.Model.V1